ejkorg/sender/README.md

 Tomcat / WAR deployment
 ------------------------

 If you plan to deploy the backend as a WAR in Tomcat, see `backend/README-DEV.md` → "Tomcat WAR deployment" for build commands, a `setenv.sh` template, and runtime notes.
-A ready example `setenv.sh` is available at `backend/examples/setenv.sh`.

 Quick Windows examples
 ----------------------